Codesmith-Cohort3/assessment_review/README.md

 ### Part 2 - HTML/CSS

 In the time available, create the closest possible clone of [this website](http://www.berkshirehathaway.com/).
 Do not use the Chrome DevTools to inspect the DOM.
 What will you use to achieve the two-column layout?
 Tables?
 Divs?
 Do this in `index.html` and `style.css`.

+**BONUS:** Add a perpetually rotating picture of an animal to your page WITHOUT using CSS3 animations, i.e. via JavaScript.